 - From 8-33 points depending on the week

-- Happen weekly
+- Happens weekly

-- Late participation not possible
+- Timed @ 1 minute per question

-- Timed @ 1 minute per question - Students get two attempts, and Canvas records your highest score - Evaluates your understanding of the concepts covered in the readings and of video interviews with curators, art historians, and artists themselves.
+- Students get two attempts, and Canvas records your highest score - Some guizzes are automatically scored, some require me to review and score short answers. - Evaluates your understanding of the concepts covered in the readings and video interviews with curators, art historians, and artists themselves. - Late participation possible for up to one week after due date